Skip to content

 • Docker — the same binary containerised.
 Use it for bespoke integrations, composition with other services, local PostgreSQL runs, and CI pipelines.

 The application does not change when you move.
-That is the whole point of the growth path: start on Desktop, containerise when integration demands it, cluster when scale demands it, migrate to Cyoda Cloud when operating it no longer pays for itself.
+That is the whole point of the growth path: start on Desktop, containerise when integration demands it, cluster on Kubernetes when scale demands it, and switch to the Cassandra-backed tier — self-hosted under Enterprise or managed via Cyoda Cloud — when single-PG write capacity becomes the constraint.

 See Digital twins and the growth path for the decision framework.